-Apple’s pushed its iOS 14.1 update to the iPhone 6s and iPhone 6s Plus and the milestone upgrade could have a big impact on your phone’s performance.
+Apple’s pushed an iOS 14.8.1 update to the iPhone 6s and iPhone 6s Plus and the point upgrade could have a big impact on your device’s performance.

-Many users have already made the jump to iOS 14 which means we’re getting a lot of feedback about the software’s performance.
-So far, a lot of it is good, but we’ve also heard about various bugs and performance issues.
+Many users have already made the jump to iOS 14.8.1 which means we’re getting a lot of feedback about the software’s performance.
+A lot of the feedback is good, but we’ve also heard about various bugs and performance issues.

-If you decide to install iOS 14.1 on your iPhone, note that it requires a fairly large download if your device is currently running iOS 14.0.1.
+If you decide to install iOS 14.8.1 on your iPhone, note that it requires a fairly small download if your device is currently running iOS 14.8.

-If you’re running an older version of iOS on your iPhone 6s or iPhone 6s Plus, your iOS 14.1 upgrade will be larger because the features and fixes from iOS updates you skipped are baked in.
+If you’re running an older version of iOS on your iPhone 6s or iPhone 6s Plus, your download will likely be much larger because the features and fixes from iOS updates you skipped are baked in.

 We’ll start with the software’s performance.
-We’ve been testing iOS 14.1 on the iPhone 6s update for a short time and here’s what we’ve learned.
+We’ve been testing iOS 14.8.1 on the iPhone 6s update for a few days now and here’s what we’ve learned thus far.

-iOS 14.1 is running well thus far.
+iOS 14.8.1 is currently running well.
 Animations and transitions are snappy and apps open up quickly.
-While the user interface would often lag on iOS 13, that hasn’t been the case on iOS 14.
+While the user interface would sometimes lag on early versions of iOS 14, that hasn’t been the case on iOS 14.8.1.

 We haven’t noticed any lag in problem areas like Control Center or Notification Center.
 That said, we have seen the occasional hangup when using the keyboard in Messages.